29next/theme-kit/README.md

 # 29 Next Theme Kit

-Theme Kit is a cross-platform command line tool to build and maintain storefront themes on the 29 Next platform.
+Theme Kit is a cross-platform command line tool to build and maintain storefront themes with [Sass Processing](#Sass%20Processing) support on the 29 Next platform.

-### Installation
+## Installation

 Theme Kit is a python package available on [PyPi](https://pypi.org/project/next-theme-kit/)